 “I noted I was anxious earlier about my test at the end of the week.
 To reduce my anxiety, I will study for my test during the next half hour.
 Hopefully, I will feel better after I studied some.
 At least I won’t be worrying about it!”.

 Grounding does not automatically work the first time you try.
 You need to practice it to become good at it.
-At first, you may not notice much beyond the action, you take at the end.
+At first, you may not notice much beyond the action; you take at the end.
 However, over time you will begin to know more of how you are feeling, within your body and your emotional state.
-You will begin to notice things more in the background, and your senses will improve.
+You will start to notice things more in the background, and your senses will improve.
 It is common for people practicing grounding to be more aware of sounds, smells, and tastes.

 I suggest practicing grounding at least a couple times a day.
-This can be done anywhere, as you can think the steps in our head.
+Grounding can be done anywhere, as you can think the steps in our head.
 It can be done driving to work, or in the classroom, or watching television.
 Once you have memorized the order and are more comfortable with grounding, begin to use it anytime you have a distressful feeling you want to ignore.
 If you need to practice grounding 50 times a day to feel better, do so.

 Grounding is a strange coping skill that takes time and effort to learn.
 While different, grounding can help with many conditions.
 I have seen people with schizophrenia practice grounding to combat hallucinations.
-I have seen people in panic attacks use grounding to gain control of their body.
+I have seen individuals in panic attacks use grounding to gain control of their body.
 Grounding is one of the best coping skills if you put the training in it.
 Try it today; it could change your life.

 You can reach me at my website or call me directly at 832-559-3520 if you have any questions.
 Thank You!